NU-CS-Software-Studio-Fall-25/project-tft-smart-hub/ACCESSIBILITY_IMPROVEMENTS.md

 Test all pages with keyboard only:
 - Press `Tab` to move forward through interactive elements
 - Press `Shift+Tab` to move backward
-- Press `Enter` or `Space` on buttons
+- Press `Enter` or `Space` on buttons and card tiles
+- Press `Esc` to close modal dialogs
-- Verify focus indicators are visible
+- Verify focus indicators are visible (gold outline)
 - Check that skip link appears on first `Tab` press
+- Ensure all cards can be selected via keyboard

+**Card Selection Test:**
+1. Tab to a champion card
+2. Verify gold focus outline appears
+3. Press Enter or Space
+4. Verify card selection state changes
+5. Screen reader should announce: "[Name], [Tier], [selected/not selected]"

 #### Screen Reader Testing
 Test with screen readers: